domRiddle/ASF/Configuration.md

 }
 ```

 Now, as you can see - this config is pretty damn short compared to ```example.json```.
 This is because minimalistic config includes only properties that should be configured in order for bot to run.
-When given config property is not defined, such as ```CardDropsRestricted``` in above ```minimal.json```, it's the same as you'd define it with **it's default value**.
+When given config property is not defined, such as ```CardDropsRestricted``` in above ```minimal.json```, it's the same as you'd define it with **its default value**.
 This is useful for you if you want to keep your configs short and simple, as you don't need to include every property that ASF offers, but only redefine those which you want to change.

 For example, if you have no intention of changing anything, then you're good to go only with such very short and simple config: